Vietnamese people in Hong Kong: Vietnam War and refugee migration

-1970s – from a trickle to a flood
+1970s

 After the Vietnam War ended in April 1975 with the Fall of Saigon, North Vietnam reunited the northern and southern halves of the country, many people began to flee out of fear of the new communist government.
 Many refugees headed by boat to nearby countries, initially Singapore, Malaysia, Thailand, Indonesia, and Hong Kong.

 Hong Kong received its first wave of Vietnamese refugees on 4 May 1975.
 A 3,743-strong refugee group was found arriving on board the Danish freighter Clara Mærsk and were accepted as refugees.
 Although the Hong Kong Government declared them "illegal immigrants", this arrival marked the start of a wave of refugee migrations to Hong Kong.
 Initially, Western governments shirked responsibility for resettling any refugees.
 In 1976, the Hong Kong Government applied to the United Nations High Commission for Refugees (UNHCR) for material aid and faster processing of resettlement requests.
 One year later, this first group of refugees, who had been under the responsibility of the Civil Aid Service, were entirely resettled in the United States, France, Germany, Australia, and Hong Kong.

 In 1979, in response to China's attempted invasion of Vietnam, the Vietnamese Government began repressing ethnic Chinese in Vietnam causing many to seek refugee status in Hong Kong.
 Hong Kong declared itself the "port of first asylum".
 Soon, the Thai government stopped accepting refugees.
 Singapore and Malaysia did not allow the refugees to land, effectively turning the refugees away.
 Hong Kong, with the status of "safe haven", soon became the leading destination.
 The BBC World Service spurred the choice by making known Hong Kong's 3-month grace period in which to make resettlement applications to a third country.
 Hong Kong was also known for its liberal policy of allowing landed refugees the right to work.
 It was the peak year of arrivals, when more than 68,700 people arrived in Hong Kong.